flowsa/.github/.github/ISSUE_TEMPLATE/custom.md

 - [ ] Notify [Sabo Ndlovu](mailto:sabo@flowsa.com) of site going live so that billing can be started.
 - [ ] SSL certificate
 - [ ] Automatic re-directs from HTTP to HTTPS
+- [ ] Has Postmark and DKIM "sender signature" been set up on the domain (to pass spam blocking)

 ### LIVE: After going live
 - [ ] Have you added the site to Uptime Robot?